wills trusts and estates attorney near me wills trusts and estates attorney near me

 Community Property

-Community property comprises assets acquired during marriage.
+Community property comprises assets acquired during the marriage.
 In intestate succession, a surviving spouse inherits all community property.
 This reflects the shared ownership nature of assets accumulated during the marriage.
 California’s community property laws ensure the surviving spouse retains full control over these assets.

 Separate Property

-Separate property includes assets owned prior to marriage or acquired by gift, bequest, or inheritance.
+Separate property includes assets owned before marriage or acquired by gift, bequest, or inheritance.
 If the deceased has no surviving children, a spouse receives all separate property.
 When children exist, one-third of the separate property goes to the spouse, with the remainder divided among the children.
 In their absence, distribution favors parents or siblings.

 Share Distribution Among Heirs